 Check the Only list flattened tables option to ensure that only this XLST result will be returned.

-- HTTP method - Set this to Get, Post or Put to decide how the call is being done.
+HTTP method - Set this to Get, Post, or Put to decide how the call is being done.
 When this is set to Post you will have to add how the post body will look.

-- Perform exhaustive meta data scan - If this is checked, all pages and all dynamic values (if any) are executed during metadata operations.
+Perform exhaustive metadata scan - If this is checked, all pages and all dynamic values (if any) are executed during metadata operations.
 If not, only the first page and first dynamic values are executed.

-- Use endpoint name as schema name - This feature will add the name of the endpoint as the schema name.
+Use endpoint name as schema name - This feature will add the name of the endpoint as the schema name.
 This is beneficial when the data source returns data with the same format despite using different endpoint paths.
 Be aware that if this is checked after the initial synchronize task has been done it will generate a new table in the data source.

 Dynamic values

-This can be used to loop over a set of values.
+The Query option can be used to loop over a set of values.
 Each row in the dynamic values will be one REST call (or many, if there are multiple pages).
 They can be used by referencing a column name in curly brackets, for example: {MyColumn}.
 The dynamic values can be used in Query Parameters (value), Post Body, Headers (name and value), Pagination (SQL Expression, Replaced URL and Replaced Post Body), Endpoint Path, and Table Flattening (Xslt).

 Below is a simple example of how to use a SQL query to set dynamic values, where yesterday's date is used as an endpoint value.